 March 30, 2021

-Dean Martinez is joined by teachers and administrators working with students with high-incidence disabilities, such as attention deficit disorder, mild-to-moderate learning disabilities, and speech and language disorders.
+Dean Martinez spoke to teachers and administrators working with students with high-incidence disabilities, such as attention deficit disorder, mild-to-moderate learning disabilities and speech and language disorders.

 A Candid Conversation with Teachers and School Leaders Navigating COVID-19